 - Debilitating visual symptoms such as glare, halos, and/or double vision might occur, affecting night vision.

-- The patient may have been under-treated or over-treated, and glasses or contacts may still be required after surgery.
+- The doctor may have under-treated or over-treated the patient, so he or she still needs glasses or contacts after surgery.

 - Severe dry eye syndrome may develop in the patient, causing discomfort and reducing vision quality.

 In a 2017 study of 300 LASIK patients, 45 percent had visual and dry eye issues three months after surgery, with the number decreasing over time.
 At six months, 19 percent of individuals with dry eye had chronic symptoms.